Szimón Krofey

+Szimón Krofey (Szëmòn Krofej; born 1545) was a Lutheran vicar who is reputedly the author of the oldest known printed documents in the Kashubian language.

+Biography

+Early life

-Szimón Krofey was born in 1545 in the Kashubian village of Dąbie, Gmina Bytów, Poland.
-From paternal side he had German (Prussian) blood from his great great grand father who married a Kashubian woman.
-His father, Wawrzyniec Krofey, was the mayor of Dąbie, and was well enough off to send young Szimón off to the university at Wittenberg.
-In 1579, after finishing his studies, he became pastor of the Lutheran church in Bytów.
+Krofey was born in the Kashubian village of Dąbie, Pomerania.
+From his paternal side, he had Germanic blood from his great-great-grandfather, who married a Kashubian woman.
+His father, Wawrzyniec Krofey, was the mayor of Dąbie, and was well enough off to send young Szimón off to the University of Wittenberg.
+In 1579, after finishing his studies, he became pastor of the Lutheran Church on the Hill in Bytów.